Admission to (one of) the programme(s) listed under Part of in the information bar on the right.

 In order to pass the course, students need a pass mark (“voldoende”, i.e. “5.50” or higher) for the course as a whole.

 Only if the total weighted average is insufficient (5.49 or lower) and the insufficient grade is the result of an insufficient paper, a resit of the paper is possible (65%).
 In that case the convener of the course will assign a (new) topic and give a new deadline.

 A resit of the other partial assessments is not possible.

-Specific readings for each week and primary materials to be translated in class (and translations of Arabic texts for class discussion) will be listed on Blackboard.
-The below lists the major contributions on the themes of the course..
+Specific readings for each week and primary materials to be translated in class (and translations of Arabic texts for class discussion) will available online.
+The below lists the major contributions on the themes of the course.

 Hobsbawm, Eric, Bandits (Third Edition).
 London: Abacus, 2001.

 Seal, Graham, Outlaw Heroes in Myth and History.
 London: Anthem, 2011.